 Update and limited offer to customers to purchase empty Polar Pure bottles

-Our efforts over the past two years to obtain an exemption in order to make Polar Pure Water Disinfectant available for sale again has so far been unsuccessful.
+Our efforts over the past three years to obtain an exemption in order to make Polar Pure Water Disinfectant available for sale again has so far been unsuccessful.
 We have met and corresponded with many political officials as well as DOJ and DEA representatives.
 Our efforts as well as testimonials and letters from many of you to the "powers that be" will, we hope, help us toward a return to business.

-Empty Polar Pure bottle purchaseOver the last two years we have been contacted by many customers asking to purchase empty Polar Pure bottles during this interim.
+Empty Polar Pure bottle purchaseOver the last three years we have been contacted by many customers asking to purchase empty Polar Pure bottles during this interim.
 These customers informed us that they have found various sources of crystal iodine available for sale online and want to fill their own bottles until we can get back in business.

 At this time, we are limiting empty bottle purchases to two bottles.
 These bottles are for personal use only and are not intended for resale.
 Each bottle includes the directions and dosage table printed on the bottle, bottle cap and particle trap inside the bottle.
 The price per bottle is $16.00.
 Free shipping to US addresses.
 Please contact us at email@example.com for ordering information.

 Why can't I buy Polar Pure, and what is the problem you are having with the State of CA and the DEA [federal Drug Enforcement Administration]?